 The router automatically logs (records) events of possible interest in it's internal memory.
 If there isn't enough internal memory for all events, logs of older events are deleted but logs of the latest events are retained.
 The Logs option allows you to view the router logs.
 You can define what types of events you want to view and the level of the events to view.
 This router also has external Syslog Server support so you can send the log files to a computer on your network that is running a Syslog utility.

-What to View: You can select the types of messages that you want to display from the log.
-Firewall & Security, System, and Router Status messages can be selected.
+Log Options: You can select the types of messages that you want to display from the log.